The Pageantry and Politics of Medieval Tournaments: An Overview

 Citizens started to become involved

-As tournaments gained a broader appearl, wealthy individuals of the rising citizen class, especially in the Holy Roman Empire, in the late-middle ages also wanted to participate in these events.
-Knights weren’t too keen in letting plebs participate in their spectacles, so some tournaments, or certain parts of the tournaments, required proof that your were a decendant of a noble line (usually 2 generations).
+As tournaments gained a broader appeal, wealthy individuals of the rising citizen class, especially in the Holy Roman Empire, in the late-middle ages also wanted to participate in these events.
+Knights weren’t too keen in letting plebs participate in their spectacles, so some tournaments, or certain parts of the tournaments, required proof that your were a descendant of a noble line (usually 2 generations).
 But despite the attempts to stop plebs from participating, the crests and insignia of wealthy citizen-families became increasingly common in jousts - the meelee was usually still knights-only as it was considered the “higher” and more important part of the tournament.
 But something odd started to happen: the citizens started to become really good at jousting.

 Knights, as part of the ruling class didn’t necessarily have the same amount of time as some citizens for practicing jousting.
 They had to train for battle, for war in which they then would also participate in, fight in feuds, rule over their lands which meant administrative work, socialize and build a network of allies for which they often had to travel around, study, and so on.
 Jousting itself was therefore not always a priority.
 Some wealthy citizens often had more time to spare for practice than large parts of nobility.